Management Console - How to Set Up the Management Console

-Retrospect Management Console enables you to monitor and manage up to 100 instances of Retrospect from a single interface.
+Retrospect Management Console enables you to monitor and manage many instances of Retrospect from a single interface.
 You’ll be able to see which sources are protected and which needs your attention, from your desktop browser or mobile device.
 Retrospect Backup 16 for Windows or Mac is required.

 Retrospect Management Console enables basic monitoring from anywhere for every Retrospect Backup 16 engine with complete monitoring and management available for each engine with the Management Console Add-on.
 It is a hosted service with in-transit and at-rest encryption, enabling businesses and partners to securely monitor and manage their backup environment.
 See details.